Charge qubits in the USC regime for quantum state transfer: Introduction

 The fast development of cQED technology was triggered by the success of a system based on the charge qubit presenting coherent quantum interaction with a superconducting resonator~\cite{Blais2004,Wallraff2004}.
 This anharmonic system was made of a Josephson junction, with energy ($E_J$), in parallel with a capacitor, with dominating kinetic energy ($E_C\geq E_J$).
 However, this system proved to be very sensitive to charge fluctuations, and consequently, has shown very low coherence times.
-Later on, better performances were achieved with transmon qubits~\cite{Koch2007,Schreier2008}, a more harmonic version of the CPB where the potential energy dominates the kinetic energy ($E_J\gg E_C$).
-Likewise, modified versions~\cite{Yan2016} of the original flux qubit, i.e. shunting the junctions with big capacitors in parallel, led to more harmonic and reproducible designs and are competing with transmon-like technology.
+Later on, better performances were achieved with transmon qubits~\cite{Koch2007,Schreier2008}, a more harmonic version of the CPB where the potential Josephson energy dominates over the kinetic energy ($E_J\gg E_C$).
+Likewise, modified versions~\cite{Yan2016} of the original flux qubit, i.e., shunting the junctions with big capacitors in parallel, led to more harmonic and reproducible designs and are competing with transmon-like technology.
 Another leap in decay time performance was achieved with the fluxonium qubit~\cite{Manucharyan2009}, where their original lack of good coherence properties has been recently tackled~\cite{Nguyen2019}.
+More recent developments exploit multinodal configurations of linear and nonlinear elements~\cite{Smith2020,Kalashnikov2020,Gyenis2021} with potential improvements in both charge and flux noise protection.